irnnr/chef-typo3/README.md

   <tr>
     <td><tt>['typo3']['use_typo3_htaccess']</tt></td>
     <td>Boolean</td>
     <td>By default the core's .htaccess file will be used.
-If you need to do custom modifications, you can turn that behavior off by setting this attribute to false.</td>
+If you need to do custom modifications, you can turn that behavior off by setting this attribute to false.
+Is ignored when installing a site package.</td>
     <td><tt>true</tt></td>
   </tr>
   <tr>